Code-Institute-Submissions/Kanoverhuur_Vathorst/README.md

 ### Content
 - All texts in this application were made by Rien Hazeleger and reviewed by LakesideSUP prior to publishing.

+### Code Snippets
+I'm truly grateful for the code snippet provided by https://codemyui.com/pure-css-text-revealing-animation/ enabling the homepage jumbotron text to become animated without the use of any JavaScript.
+I have copied the snippet, taken out what was usable and altered the styling to fit the website.

 ### Media
 - The photos used in this site, except where mentioned otherwise, were obtained from LakesideSUP, Rien Hazeleger, Adobe Stock photos and Unsplash.
 - The booking picture on the index.html page was obtained from photographer Bruce Mars and found on Unsplash https://unsplash.com/@brucemars?utm_medium=referral&utm_campaign=photographer-credit&utm_content=creditBadge